Your circadian rhythm

 Q: What is the “circadian rhythm?”

-Answer: Your body keeping its own time, using its own clock.
+Answer: Your body keeping its own time, using its own internal clock mechanisms.

-Your body’s internal clock system synchronizes itself to the world via several environmental signals.
+Your body’s internal clock synchronizes to the outside world via environmental signals.

 With few exceptions, all life developed “under bright days and dark nights” (source).

 Melatonin is not unique to humans.
 It’s not unique to mammals.
 It’s in amphibians, birds, reptiles, cockroaches, insects, spiders, unicellular organisms, bacteria, plants – every plant that has been studied contains melatonin.
 Every organism contains melatonin.Russel Reiter, PhD

 These environmental signals (brightness & darkness) synchronize your body’s circadian clock.